Table of Contents

 Great Educational Value:

 It also has great educational value.
-The logical analysis of legal concepts can widen the outlook of lawyers and sharpens their logical techniques.
+The logical analysis of legal concepts can widen the outlook of lawyers and sharpen their logical techniques.

 Helps in Legislation: